Srđa Popović (activist): 53rd Rector of the University of St Andrews

 Popović was one of two contenders in the 2017 rectorial elections for the position of rector of the University of St Andrews.
 The rector is elected every three years by the matriculated students of the university.
 Popović was elected Rector on 13 October 2017, garnering more than twice the votes of his opponent Willie Rennie.

 Honors and awards

 Foreign Policy magazine listed Popović as one of the "Top 100 Global Thinkers" of 2011 for inspiring the Arab Spring protesters directly and indirectly and educating activists about nonviolent social change in the Middle East.

-In January 2012, The Wired included him among the "50 people who will change the world".
+In January 2012, Wired included him among the "50 people who will change the world".

 Peace Research Institute Oslo's (PRIO) director Kristian Berg Harpviken speculated that Popović is among the candidates for the 2012 Nobel Peace Prize.

 World Economic Forum in Davos listed Popović as one of Young Global Leaders for 2013.

 Tufts University Awarded Popović, along with CANVAS, with the Jean Mayer Global Citizenship Award in February 2016.

 As of November 2017, Popović serves as rector of the University of St Andrews.

-In 2020 Popovic’s work has earned him the Penn State University McCourtney Institute for Democracy’s Brown Democracy Medal.
+In 2020 Popovic's work has earned him the Penn State University McCourtney Institute for Democracy's Brown Democracy Medal.